jpoots/RACE-SM-Autonomous-Control-for-Social-On-Ramp-Merging/README.md

 # RACE-SM: Reinforcement Learning Based Autonomous Control for Social On-Ramp Merging
 ## About
 This project seeks to use reinforcement learning to handle acceleration and lane change decision making for autonomous on-ramp merging.
 The .xml files are used to generate the road network in the SUMO simualtor. train_PPO.py is used to train a PPO agent in the OpenAI gym environment defined in env.py.
 The resultant model can be tested using evaluate.py.
-Note that this code focusses on functionality above code efficiency.
+Note that this code focusses upon functionality above code efficiency.

 ### Environment
 #### Overview